 Angiosperms comprise about 79,371 different species of trees.
 They require pollinators like bees, moths, butterflies, ants, bats and birds.
 Angiosperms grow fleshy fruits, which cover the seeds.
 An apple is an excellent example of an angiosperm fruit.

 Conifers rely upon the wind to spread their pollen.
-Angiosperms depend upon pollinators to carry the pollen.
+Angiosperms mostly depend upon pollinators to carry the pollen.

 New York City has about 5.2 million trees on public and private lands.
 592,130 of those trees grow on New York City streets, according to the 2006 Street Tree Census.

-There are almost 700 species of Eucalyptus.
+There are about 900 species of Eucalyptus.